 The perfect summer attraction is also Barton Springs Pool that maintains a temperature of 68-70 degrees throughout the year, or you could head east to the Little Walnut Creek Greenbelt.
 Even further east, you’ll find the Walter E. Long Metropolitan Park.
 It’s an amazing spot to relax and connect with nature.

+When you are done with unpacking after the move, if you want to feel like a local, you should get familiar with everything the town has to offer.
+Start by walking around your neighborhood and meet some interesting folks.
+You could even hire a tour guide to show you around at first.
 Go out and visit some of the many art and cultural events.
 You can even go to a music festival and feel the vibe of the town.
 Exploring is the key factor in becoming a local, so put your walking shoes and hit the road.

 There is Plenty of Education Opportunities

-And if you are the one that is in pursuit of higher education, there are 11 colleges within 40 miles of ATX.
+If you are relocating with kids, you will probably think about their education.
+Don’t worry, staying in Austin will be good for them.
+And if you are in pursuit of higher education, there are 11 colleges within 40 miles of ATX.
 Classes are often accessible online and during the evening to encourage working professionals to take them.

 Charitable Organizations Around Every Corner

 Would you like to be involved and give back to your community?
-Know that A-town has more charitable organizations than any other place in the Southwest.
+Know that A-town has more charitable organizations than any other metropolis in the Southwest.
 There are many projects to help homeless veterans.

-Food and Beer
+The Best Food and Beer

-Get Ready to Move to ATX
+Get Ready to Find Reliable Cross Country Movers and Move to ATX